crrashh1542/crrashh1542/README.md

 ![](https://komarev.com/ghpvc/?username=crrashh1542&label=Profile%20views&color=0e75b6&style=flat)

-Glad to meet you and my name is 云萧, a.k.a.
+Glad to meet you, and my name is 云萧, a.k.a.
 Kotsuki Crrashh.

-I am a pigeon(?) who is always trying to learn sth., while is also making his way to overcome procrastination. ~~Your Follow does help to speed up it!!~~
+I am a pigeon(?) who is always trying to learn sth., while is also making my" way to overcome procrastination. ~~Your Follow does help to speed up it!!~~

 Many thanks for your coming!
 If you would like be my friend, it will be greeeaaatly pleasant for me! :)